cedar-policy/rfcs/text/0073-entity-slicing.md

 ```
-/// Implement this trait to efficiently load entities based on
+/// Implement this trait to load entities based on
 /// the entity manifest.
 /// This entity loader is called "Simple" for two reasons:
 /// 1) First, it is not synchronous- `load_entity` is called multiple times.